-- 1.11 Licence Condition 10A.4 permits a DNO to collect and process Consumption Data relating to a period of less than one month provided the DNO has first submitted a Data Privacy Plan to Ofgem demonstrating it can implement practices, procedures and systems designed to ensure that, so far as is reasonably practicable, the outcome described at Licence Condition 10A.5 is achieved.
+- 1.12 Licence Condition 10A.4 permits a DNO to collect and process Consumption Data relating to a period of less than one month provided the DNO has first submitted a Data Privacy Plan to Ofgem demonstrating it can implement practices, procedures and systems designed to ensure that, so far as is reasonably practicable, the outcome described at Licence Condition 10A.5 is achieved.
 Once the DNO has implemented the relevant practices, procedures and systems, and received approval from Ofgem in relation to its Data Privacy Plan, the DNO can then access the Consumption Data pursuant to Licence Condition 10A.4.
-The Licence Condition is shown at Schedule 6 to the PIA. - 1.12 The outcome in Licence Condition 10A.5 is as follows:

-"...
-[Consumption Data] which is obtained by the [the DNO] and which relates to a period of less than one month ceases (through its aggregation with other [Consumption Data] or by means of any other Process) to be data which is capable of being associated with a Domestic Customer at relevant premises".

-- 1.13 Smart meters collect data about Customers' electricity consumption at half hourly intervals in respect of each Customer MPAN and store it as a profile log (i.e. the half hourly meter readings) for the relevant Customer. - 1.14 WPD will receive unanonymised Consumption Data automatically from Customers' smart meters via processes and infrastructure governed by the Smart Meter Energy Code.
-These processes and infrastructure link WPD to the Ofgem-regulated Data Communications Company (DCC) via secure data transmission. - 1.15 The DCC provides a service which allows Consumption Data to be provided on a regular, scheduled basis.
-Consumption Data will be accessed by WPD on a monthly basis for all smart meters connected to the WPD network. - 1.16 - 1.17
+The Licence Condition is shown at Schedule 6 to the PIA. - 1.13 The outcome in Licence Condition 10A.5 is as follows: - "...
+[Consumption Data] which is obtained by the [the DNO] and which relates to a period of less than one month ceases (through its aggregation with other [Consumption Data] or by means of any other Process) to be data which is capable of being associated with a Domestic Customer at relevant premises". - 1.14 Smart meters collect data about Customers' electricity consumption at half hourly intervals in respect of each Customer MPAN and store it as a profile log (i.e. the half hourly meter readings) for the relevant Customer. - 1.15 NGED will receive unanonymised Consumption Data automatically from Customers' smart meters via processes and infrastructure governed by the Smart Energy Code.
+These processes and infrastructure link NGED to the Ofgem-regulated Data Communications Company (DCC) via secure data transmission. - 1.16 The DCC provides a service which allows Consumption Data to be provided on a regular, scheduled basis.
+Consumption Data will be accessed by NGED on a monthly basis for all smart meters connected to the NGED network. - 1.19 Each month NGED will request a copy of the half hourly meter readings for each customer with a smart meter to be provided automatically.
+This data is unanonymised. - with a smart meter to be provided automatically.
+This data is unanonymised.